hrabbit/openelec-xboxdrv/README.md

 Disclaimer
 ----------
-This bundle actually doesn't build at this point, it will eventually an hopefully will create a proper usable package but in the meantime, please be patient.
+This bundle actually doesn't build at this point, it will eventually and hopefully will create a proper usable package but in the meantime, please be patient.

 Usage
 -----